esscardano/cardano.github.io/_posts/2019-08-19-java-8-12-new-features-cardano.md

 description: Java 8,9,10,11 & 12 new features
 ---

 <h2>In Java 8 major changes where introduced to Java.
-This is a review of the main new features from Java 8 to 12.</h2>
+This is a review of the main new features from Java 8 to 13 remarking the practical uses of the language</h2>
 <p>&nbsp;</p>
 <table>
 <tbody>